kl1nton/1_Applied_Basic_Science/1_Anatomy.md

 #### Answer: C. Left ventricle and interventricular septum - *FALSE* = B. Left atrium and left ventricle - TRUE
 - Circumflex Branch of Left Coronary Artery courses in the coronary sulcus and supplies
 	1. Left Atrium (LA) and Left Ventricle (LV)
-	2. Also supplies sinoatrial (SA) nodal in 38% of people
+	2. Sinoatrial (SA) nodal in 38% of people
 - Supply of Left Ventricle by Circumflex Artery
 	- Right-dominant: 15–25% of LV
 	- Left-dominant: 40-50% of LV